 Hal, meanwhile, spends the day pursuing longtime crush Claire Bonner (Shelby Simmons) who recently broke up with her d-bag boyfriend Chuck Wheeler (Myles Erlick).
 Hal is backed up by his platonic best friend Lane (Fabi Aguirre).
 But maybe there’s more to the connection between Lane and Hal than meets the eye?
 It’s all cartoonish, sitcom-type material, but heightened and cinematic: In fact the strength of the original film is making it feel so big and adventurous and romantic in spite of the small narrative scope.

 The most noticeable trait of the new Snow Day is that it is barely a movie at all.
 Stories tend to get longer when you start adding in musical numbers, but not this one.
 Even with an extended intro segment, Snow Day is a fleeting film: the credits start rolling around minute 71.
 Plot threads from the original have been mercilessly trimmed, some scrapped altogether: The thread about an underdog weatherman, played by Chevy Chase in the original, is completely absent minus a few seconds of an inarticulate weatherperson on TV.
-Rob Huebel and Laura Bell Bundy make tiny appearances as Natalie and Hal’s parents in a thread about using screens less that gets maybe 3 minutes of screentime (neither sing, despite Bundy’s Broadway background).
+Rob Huebel and Laura Bell Bundy make tiny appearances as Natalie and Hal’s parents in a thread work addiction that gets maybe 3 minutes of screentime (neither sing, despite Bundy’s Broadway background).

 The cast is not a home run, but solid: I think Russell, who plays younger sibling Natalie, could star in a Disney Channel sitcom — she’s got poise and good deliveries.
 She’s the strong point, but not the only one.
 Trainor is lots of fun as a campy villain, too.